UR-DataScience/electric-book/book/text/chapter_03.md

 of *constant_expression*s, then control is transferred to the statement that is labeled with that *constant_expression*.

-If *condition* evaluates to the value that doesn\'t match any of the case: labels, and the default: label is present, control is transferred to the statement labeled with the default: label.
+If *condition* evaluates to the value that doesn't match any of the case: labels, and the default: label is present, control is transferred to the statement labeled with the default: label.